Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{PASC}

 The PASC web tool uses a BLAST-based alignment method.
-From the \citep{pascweb}, ``BLAST-based alignment method calculates pairwise identity as number of identical bases in local hits divided by the longest sequence length.
-Local hits are found by blastn (nucleotide to nucleotide) and tblastn (translated sequences in all 6 frames from one genome to nucleotide sequence of another genome and vice versa)"~\citep{pascweb}.
-While a review of BLAST is beyond the scope of this work, it should be noted that BLAST-alignment methods are able to account for large and small indels, duplications, and inversions.
-This makes it one of the more robust alignment methods.
 The precomputed similarity scores were downloaded, and are accessible, from the PASC website~\citep{pascweb}.
 PASC matrices are not calculated for the RefSeq data and the method is ignored for that evaluation.